SteveLasker/RegistryArtifactTypes/README.md

-# Proposal: Decoupling Persistence from Artifact Type
+# Registry Artifact Types

 ## Overview

-A proposal for supporting multiple artifact types within [oci distribution-spec](https://github.com/opencontainers/distribution-spec)
+Example formats for supporting multiple artifact types within [oci distribution-spec](https://github.com/opencontainers/distribution-spec)

-The proposal decouples the OCI `mediaType` from representing a specific artifact ([oci image](https://github.com/opencontainers/image-spec)), to represent a persistance format.
-It proposes a separate *required* `artifactType` property to identify what the `mediaType` represents.
+This proposal demonstrates how various artifact types can leverage [OCI Mmanifest](https://github.com/opencontainers/image-spec/blob/master/manifest.md) and [OCI Index](https://github.com/opencontainers/image-spec/blob/master/image-index.md) to represent their types.
+It demonstrates the benefits for leveraging `manifest` to represent a specific type, leaving `index` for collections of mixed artifacts.

+The proposal uses additional `mediaTypes`, to express the type of artifact, and the layers.

 ## Proposal